-F. Monitoring
+A. Monitoring

 Monitoring of surface water quality is an important component of the State's Water Quality Management Program and is essential to identify and characterize water quality problems, revise WQS, and develop and evaluate the results of control actions.
 Additionally, water quality monitoring data can be used for pollutant allocation computer modeling and as evidence for enforcement actions.
 The goal of the Monitoring Program is to provide information to assess the quality of surface waters and direct water quality management activities.
 The surface water monitoring strategy implemented by SWQB focuses on collecting chemical, physical, and biological data from rivers, streams, lakes, reservoirs, and other aquatic habitats.
-The comprehensive strategy is described in the State of New Mexico Surface Water Quality 10-Year Monitoring and Assessment Strategy (NMED SWQB 2016).
+The comprehensive strategy is described in the State of New Mexico Surface Water Quality 10-Year Monitoring and Assessment Strategy (NMED SWQB 2016 or most current revision).
 In the last major revision to the Strategy, the state incorporated wetlands monitoring and assessment.
-The monitoring goal of the New Mexico Wetlands Program is to provide the information and data necessary to create a baseline inventory and condition of existing wetlands, facilitate wetland protection, develop WQS for wwetlands, assess wetland mitigation activities, and monitor wetland restoration activities for efficacy.
+The monitoring goal of the New Mexico Wetlands Program is to provide the information and data necessary to create a baseline inventory and condition of existing wetlands, facilitate wetland protection, develop WQS for wetlands, assess wetland mitigation activities, and monitor wetland restoration activities for efficacy.

 The monitoring strategy establishes methods of identifying and prioritizing water quality data needs, specifies procedures for acquiring and managing water quality data, and describes how these data are used toward three basic monitoring objectives.
 These objectives include conducting water quality assessments, developing water quality-based controls to minimize pollutants, and evaluating the effectiveness of such controls.
 From approximately 1998 to present, the SWQB has primarily utilized a rotating basin system approach to water quality monitoring similar to several other states.
-Using this approach, a select number of watersheds are monitored for two years with an approximate return frequency of eight years depending on available staff, watershed conditions, and financial resources.
+Using this approach, a select number of watersheds are monitored for two years with an approximate return frequency of eight to ten years depending on available staff, watershed conditions, and financial resources.
+SWQB will continue to pursue additional funding to increase the frequency of monitoring in New Mexico's surface waters.
 The rotating basin strategy is supplemented with other data collection efforts and external data sources that meet SWQB's quality assurance and quality control requirements.

 The SWQB has established sampling and analytical techniques under 20.6.4.14 NMAC and maintains a Quality Management Plan (QMP), Quality Assurance Project Plans (QAPPs), Field Sampling Plans (FSPs) and Standard Operating Procedures (SOPs) that cover all monitoring activities.
-The Bureau's QMP and QAPPs are approved by EPA.
+The Bureau's QMP and QAPPs must be approved by EPA prior to work being conducted under them.
 The QAPPs and SOPs are key elements in implementing this WQMP/CPP.
 SWQB staff conducting activities specified in the QAPP and SOPs must sign acknowledgement pages indicating they are familiar with the processes outlined in the document and will adhere to its procedures.

-G. Assessment
+B. Assessment